robbestad/ezreact/README.md

 Instructions

-Clone [ezreact-starter](https://github.com/svenanders/ezreact-starter/) and run npm install.
+Clone [ezreact-starter](https://github.com/svenanders/ezreact-starter/) and run `npm install`.

-Then start the it by running npm run dev and open a browser with http://localhost:3000
+Then start the it by running `npm run dev` and open a browser with http://localhost:3000

-Size: 38KB

 ## DEMO